opennano/value-object/README.md

 Once the build is passing locally, create a pull request to master.
 Code review concerns and comments must be addressed before the PR will be merged.
 Once merged, your code will be included in the next release.

 ## Authors
 * **[opennano](https://github.com/opennano)** - *Initial work*

 See also the list of [contributors](https://github.com/opennano/reflection-assert/contributors) who participated in this project.

 ## License

-This is free and unencumbered software released into the public domain - see the [LICENSE](LICENSE) file for details
+This is free and unencumbered software released into the public domain - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 * [Unitils](http://www.unitils.org), an excellent but more heavyweight alternative.
 This library borrows from their simple and intuitive API and solves for many of the same use cases.